 The sending computer will of course know its source MAC address but how does it know the destination MAC address?
 That’s where ARP comes into play.
 Let me show you an example:

-In the picture above we have two computers, computer A and computer B and you can see their IP addresses and their MAC addresses.
+In the picture above we have two computers, H1 and H2 and you can see their IP addresses and their MAC addresses.

-We are sitting behind computer A, open up a command prompt and type:
+We are sitting behind H1, open up a command prompt and type:

 You know about the OSI-model and also know we have to go through all the layers.